roshanreji0123/PythonScratch/README.md

 ---

 ## 👤 About
-Hi, I’m **Roshan Reji** — a developer in progress, exploring how things work under the hood while staying consistent, curious, and grounded in growth.
+Hi, I’m **Roshan Reji Varughese** — a developer in progress, exploring how things work under the hood while staying consistent, curious, and grounded in growth.

 📍 Kerala, India
 🌐 [github.com/roshanreji0123](https://github.com/roshanreji0123)